-Whether you’re a swimming with the silvers or gliding with the globals, CS:GO’s ranking system is a great way to gauge your skill in comparison to other players in competitive matchmaking.
+Whether you’re swimming with the silvers or gliding with the global elites, CS:GO’s ranking system is a great way to gauge your skill in competitive matchmaking.

 How do I get a rank?

 If you’re new to CS:GO, you may need to set aside some time to earn your stripes.

 The leveling system ranges from one to 40 and rewards you with cosmetic skin drops and service medals for your time invested in the game.
 Once you’ve played enough, those medals change color for every 40 times you rank up over the course of the year—like prestiging in Call of Duty.